ExtendRealityLtd/VRTK/DOCUMENTATION.md

 #### ToggleHighlightControllerElement/4

-  > `public void ToggleHighlightControllerElement(bool state, GameObject element, Color? highlight = null, float duration = 0f)`
+  > `public virtual void ToggleHighlightControllerElement(bool state, GameObject element, Color? highlight = null, float duration = 0f)`

   * Parameters
    * `bool state` - The highlight colour state, `true` will enable the highlight on the given element and `false` will remove the highlight from the given element.